 - Advertising and marketing campaigns

-Our intellectual property lawyers work hand in hand with experts in other teams like technology, structuring, franchising and commercial transactions to ensure we present you with the whole picture when it comes to your business ventures.
+Our IP lawyers work hand in hand with experts in other teams like technology, business structuring, franchising and commercial transactions to ensure we present you with the whole picture when it comes to your business ventures.

 Rouse Lawyers – No Ordinary Legal Team